marcosatti/orbum/README.md

 Use the CMake GUI to see and set the list of options available (or use the command line).
 In order to support every platform/config, please do not use the CMAKE_* variables to change options.
 Instead, use the USER_* cache variables are available to the user.
-Any modifications done to the CMAKE_* versions will be overridden when CMake is configuring by the USER_* ones.
+Any modifications done to the CMAKE_* versions will be overridden by the USER_* ones.
+Sane defaults have been provided for most compilers, so you probably don't need to change this.

 By default, the install target (ie: `make install`) will copy the relevant files to PCSX2_rewrite/lib and PCSX2_rewrite/bin, etc.
 Although, there is probably no reason to use it right now.